 - No multi-client dashboard or consolidated reporting for agency management

 When LinkedIn Native Analytics fit Very small agencies or those just beginning to offer LinkedIn services gain a no-cost starting point with native analytics.
 They also serve to verify data accuracy in third-party LinkedIn analytics tools.
+Note: LinkedIn’s May 2025 updates added enhanced creator analytics for profiles, including monetization insights, making it even stronger for solo users

 When alternatives make sense As client rosters grow beyond 3-5 LinkedIn accounts, the manual effort of accessing individual LinkedIn accounts becomes prohibitively time-consuming.
 Specialized tools become necessary for efficiency and professional client reporting on LinkedIn performance.
+While LinkedIn Business Manager has improved multi-account access, native analytics still lack the ability to export cross-client PDF reports.

 Common LinkedIn Analytics Questions Answered